 Graber Pole Buildings is one of the few legitimate experts in designing and constructing arenas in the Mid-Atlantic region.

-"We're discovering that the arenas we build are simply better engineered that others, " says Rosita from Graber.
+"We're discovering that the arenas we build are simply better engineered that others, " says customer service.
 "It's not uncommon to loose a job here and there because the customer can save a few bucks, but we learned the hard way a while back not to cut corners on something as substantial as an arena.
 Our guys can take one look at a cheap riding arena built by someone else and spot ten or fifteen things that are well below our standards.
 Usually they see lumber that is not intended to be used for arenas, or not using the glue-lam poles we do, which are much stronger than their smaller dimension poles.

 How to Tell if The Arena Was Cheaply Built: